Pathoschild/smapi-mod-dump/source/~kdau/PublicAccessTV/promo/README-moddrop.md

 ## ![[Configuration]](https://kdau.gitlab.io/headers/configuration.png)

+If you have installed Generic Mod Config Menu, you can access this mod's configuration by clicking the cogwheel button at the lower left corner of the Stardew Valley title screen and then choosing "Public Access TV".

-The first time you run the mod, it will generate a `config.json` file in its main folder (`Mods/PublicAccessTV`).
-Two options are available:
+Otherwise, you can edit the mod's `config.json` file; it will be generated in the mod's main folder (`Mods/PublicAccessTV`) the first time you run it.
+These options are available:

-* `BypassFriendships`: Set this to `true` to put all TV hosts on the job as soon as applicable, regardless of their friendship level with the player.
 * `InaccuratePredictions`: Set this to `true` to enable channels whose information is inaccurate due to the presence of conflicting mods.
 For entertainment purposes only.
+* `BypassFriendships`: Set this to `true` to put all TV hosts on the job as soon as applicable, regardless of their friendship level with the player.

 ## ![[Translation]](https://kdau.gitlab.io/headers/translation.png)

 This mod can be translated into any language supported by Stardew Valley.
-It is currently available in English, French and Russian.
+It is currently available in English, French, Korean, Portuguese, Russian and Simplified Chinese.

 Your contribution would be welcome.
 Please see the [details on the wiki](https://stardewvalleywiki.com/Modding:Translations) for help.
 You can send me your work in an issue [on GitLab](https://gitlab.com/kdau/predictivemods/-/issues), in the Bugs tab above or by DM on Discord.